 What is restless legs syndrome?

-RLS can occur in both men and women, but it is more common in women and tends to worsen with age.
+RLS can occur in both male and female individuals, but it is more common in women and tends to worsen with age.
 While some cases of RLS are idiopathic (without a known cause), it can also be linked to underlying medical conditions such as iron deficiency anemia, kidney disease, diabetes, or peripheral neuropathy.

 ICD-10 code for RLS (restless legs syndrome)